- What is microfluidics?

 INDEX: Integrated nanoparticle isolation and detection system for complete on-chip analysis of exosomes The aim of the European Union’s Horizon H2020 project, INDEX is to isolate and characterize exosomes available in body fluids through development and integration of novel technological breakthroughs.

-Key indicators to ensure long-term performance of your OEM flow control components
+Key reliability indicators for OEM components to ensure long-term performance of your flow control system

 In this short blog, we review the most important aspects to consider when selecting fluid handling OEM components.